 - Key stakeholders are resistant.
 Whether it’s your project sponsor or a key team member, if someone is resisting adopting Agile, then you’ll need to resolve the issue before you can successfully adopt the methodology.

 - The company structure cannot support cross-functional teams.
-On an Agile project, people from many different functions need to meet, communicate, and collaborate throughout the life of the project.
+On an Agile project, people from many different operations need to meet, communicate, and collaborate throughout the project’s life.
 If functions are siloed in your company, this might not be realistic.

 - Your organization requires heavy documentation.
 If your company requires extensive documentation and test reports, Agile may be too costly to adopt.
-One of the 12 Agile principles is based on reducing project reports, requirements traceability matrices, and
+One of the 12 Agile principles is to reduce project reports, requirements, and traceability matrices.

 Agile vs. Scrum

-The Agile method outlines the best practices for organizing projects, based on the 4 values and 12 Agile software development principles documented in the Agile Manifesto.
-You may have seen comparisons for Scum vs. Agile.
-The definition of Scrum is “a framework for project management that emphasizes teamwork, accountability and iterative progress toward a well-defined goal.”
-In other words, Scrum is a framework that you can use to implement these Agile principles, values, and best practices.
+The Agile method outlines the best practices for organizing projects based on the four values and 12 Agile software development principles documented in the Agile Manifesto.
+You may have seen comparisons between Scrum and Agile.
+The definition of Scrum is “a framework for project management that emphasizes teamwork, accountability, and iterative progress toward a well-defined goal.”
+Scrum is a framework that you can use to implement these Agile principles, values, and best practices.

-To better understand Agile vs. Scrum, you can think of Scrum as a guideline for how to adopt the Agile approach to project management.
+To better understand Agile vs. Scrum, you can think of Scrum as a guideline for adopting the Agile approach to project management.
 Scrum provides the rules, roles, events, tools, and artifacts necessary for successfully adopting an Agile mindset.

-The main difference between Agile and Scrum is: Agile is the process you want to achieve, and Scrum is a tool for its success.
-Often you will hear Scrum and Agile used interchangeably, as Scrum is the most popular framework for Agile.
+The main difference between Agile and Scrum is that Agile is the process you want to achieve, and Scrum is a tool for its success.
+You will often hear Scrum and Agile used interchangeably, as Scrum is the most popular framework for Agile.
 However, it’s not the only framework you can implement to plan and run an Agile project.

-Agile methodology project management and waterfall project management are 2 of the more popular methods for organizing projects.
-When determining how to plan and run your next project, you’ll likely start by comparing Agile vs. waterfall project management to determine which is more suitable.
+Agile methodology project management and Waterfall project management are two of the more popular methods for organizing projects.
+When determining how to plan and run your next project, you’ll likely start by comparing Agile and Waterfall project management to determine which is more suitable.

-Waterfall is a more traditional approach to project management, which involves a linear project flow.
-It’s best for clearly defined projects which have definitive timelines and well-defined deliverables at the beginning.
-In other words, if your major project constraints are well understood and documented, waterfall is likely your best option.
+Waterfall is a more traditional approach to project management, involving a linear project flow.
+It’s best for clearly defined projects with definitive timelines and well-defined deliverables from the outset.
+In other words, if your major project constraints are well understood and documented, Waterfall is likely your best option.